thehelp/client-project/README.md

 ## Features

-* [`connect`](https://github.com/gruntjs/grunt-contrib-connect) task to support static files on localhost instead of `file:/` URLs, which have different security settings
+* [`connect`](https://github.com/gruntjs/grunt-contrib-connect) task to serve static files on localhost instead of `file:/` URLs, which have different security settings
 * [`grunt-mocha`](https://github.com/kmiyashiro/grunt-mocha) to run your _client-side_ `mocha` tests on the command-line via [`phantomjs`](http://phantomjs.org/)
 * [`grunt-requirejs`](https://github.com/asciidisco/grunt-requirejs) to concatenate and optimize your AMD-style modules into production javascript files.